Ikonera/pim-frontend/README.md

-# React-TS-Skeleton
+# React app The Ark Project
 ## Description
-Template repo for ReactTS projects.
+A React cross-subject project app for school.

 ## Available scripts